lsds/sgx-lkl/README.md

 signal handler for `SIGSEGV` signals, gdb will pause execution.
 When continuing, SGX-LKL will pass on the signal to the in-enclave signal handler registered by the application.

+Support for profiling SGX-LKL with perf is currently limited to simulation mode.
+Only SGX-LKL symbols but no symbols of the application or its dependencies are available to perf due to the in-enclave linking/loading.